AmyBeisel/AmyBeisel/README.md

 - 🔭 I’m currently working on ...
 Group project building a Road Trip application
 - 🌱 I’m currently learning ...FASTAPI
-- 👯 I’m looking to collaborate on ... python
+- 👯 I’m looking to collaborate on ... anything python
 - 🤔 I’m looking for help with ...AWS
 - 💬 Ask me about ...
 Bees and data wrangling
 - 📫 How to reach me: ... amy.beisel@gmail.com or [Linkedin](https://www.linkedin.com/in/amy-beisel-685751148/)